Picovoice/orca/binding/web/README.md

 Made in Vancouver, Canada by [Picovoice](https://picovoice.ai)

-Orca is an on-device text-to-speech engine producing high-quality, realistic, spoken audio with zero latency.
+Orca is an on-device text-to-speech engine designed for use with LLMs, enabling zero-latency voice assistants.
 Orca is:

 - Private; All voice processing runs locally.
 - Cross-Platform: